maximemulder/clam/grammar.md

 Records and blocks
 Example: `{ ident = expr }`
-It is not possible to know whether a production is a block or a record before advancing to the equal symbol.
-Which is problematic to reduce an empty definition list in LR(1).
+It is not possible to know whether a production is a block or a record before advancing to the equal symbol, which is problematic to reduce an empty statement list in LR(1).

+Blocks and statements
+Example: `{ expr; expr }`
+It is not possible to know whether the next expression is a final expression or a statement before advancing to the end of the block, which is problematic to reduce the statement list in LR(1).

 ## Future ideas